ilg-physics-ucsb/physics4l-manual/4LSite/lab1.md

 :::LFigure rhr s
 ![](imgs/Lab1/crossproduct.png)
 :::
-The direction can be determined by means of the so-called &ldquo;right-hand rule,&rdquo; shown in [Fi](#Fi-rhr).
+The direction can be determined by means of the so-called "right-hand rule," shown in [Fi](#Fi-rhr).
 The right-hand rule is a mnemonic device for quickly working out the direction of a cross product: If you extend the index and middle fingers of your right hand in the directions of the first and second vectors in the product, respectively, your extended thumb points in the direction of the resultant.

 Aside from the *direction*, we also need to know about the *strength*.
 The magnitude of the product depends, of course, on the magnitudes of the original vectors, but also on the *angle* between the two vectors: